sdnfv/openNetVM/docs/source/install/index.rst

     cd openNetVM
     git checkout master

-This will ensure you are on the stable, `master` branch.
-If you want to use the most recent but potentially buggy features, you can use the default `develop` branch.
+This will ensure you are on the stable, :code:`master` branch.
+If you want to use the most recent but potentially buggy features, you can use the default :code:`develop` branch.

 2. Initialize DPDK submodule